connorswitala/Chemistry-Solver/README.md

 The `CESolver` constructor function automatically chooses which energy to minimize when it receives the constraint type.
 The constructor function creates a pointer to the correct minimization function and is called with `CESolver CE(gas, constraint)`.
 Here, `gas` is the gas mix created above, and `constraint` is the `ConstraintType` you want to use.
 The minimization function pointer is used in the public member function of `CESolver` named `compute_equilibrium()`.
 This function takes in two arguments that are alligned with the contraint type, e.g. if you have chosen `ConstraintType::TP`, then calling `compute_equilibrium(1000, 101325)` will assume that temperature T = 1000 K, and pressure P = 101325 Pa.
 If you set 'constraint' = `ConstraintType::UV`, then `compute_equilibrium(1e6, 0.1)` would set internal energy (U) to 1e6 J/kg , and volume (V) to 0.1 m^3/kg.

 Another constraint type is used when this code is utilized for plugging in to CFD code.
 This is `ConstraintType::CFD` which does not create a pointer to a certain function.
-It forced you to call the CFD version `CFD_equilibrium(e, rho)` which minimizes Helmholtz energy hold internal energy and density constant.
+It forces you to call the CFD version `CFD_equilibrium(e, rho)` which minimizes Helmholtz energy holding internal energy and density constant.

 ### Access to results.

 There are two ways to access the results of the minimization.

 Firstly, you can access each variable of the `mix` instance that you created in your code.
 Assume that, for this README, it is created as `mix gas` as defined above.
 All results are stored in this variable, so you can use or print all of its member variables.
-Everything that is available to you is found in the header file 'thermoObjs.h'.
+Everything that is available to you is found in the header file [here](./libraries/includes/thermoObjs.h).
 You can access the variables you want by use of `gas.<variable name>`.
 If you want temperature printed, you would write

 ```
 cout << gas.T << endl;